Verification: d74e5bf16d135a91

 Final Verdict

 Led by Rajkummar Rao’s strong performance and a unique concept, Toaster is a one-time watch that could have been sharper with better execution.
+The film offers a blend of humor and chaos, making it an interesting addition to the dark comedy genre.

-On the plus side:
+On the Plus Side:

-• Unique and fresh concept
+• Unique and fresh concept.

-• Effective dark humor in parts
+• Effective dark humor in parts.

-On the minus side:
+On the Minus Side:

-• Weak and chaotic second half
+• Weak and chaotic second half.

-• Inconsistent screenplay
+• Inconsistent screenplay.

-• Pacing issues
+• Pacing issues.

 One Liner